mr152here/hexegg/docs/MANUAL.md

 *deleteblock*
 > delete the selected block from the file

+*openblock*
+> open selected or yanked block as a new file.
+Selection takes priority.

 *saveblock \<filename\>*
 > save the selected block into the file with *filename*.